EdStone

-The "EdStone" was a large stone tablet which was commissioned by the Labour Party during the 2015 United Kingdom general election.
-The stone was 2.6 m tall and featured six election pledges carved into it, together with the Labour logo, and a copy of the signature of the party leader Ed Miliband.
-It was much mocked; for example, John Rentoul, a biographer of former Prime Minister Tony Blair, described it as the "most absurd, ugly, embarrassing, childish, silly, patronising, idiotic, insane, ridiculous gimmick I have ever seen".
+The "EdStone" was a large limestone tablet that was commissioned by the Labour Party during the 2015 United Kingdom general election.
+It was 2.6 m tall and featured six election pledges carved into it, together with the Labour logo, and a copy of the signature of the Labour party leader, Ed Miliband.
+It was much mocked; for example, John Rentoul, a biographer of the former Labour prime minister Tony Blair, described it as the "most absurd, ugly, embarrassing, childish, silly, patronising, idiotic, insane, ridiculous gimmick I have ever seen".

 The Labour Party failed to declare the cost of the stone in its election finances report, which led to an investigation by the Electoral Commission that uncovered £150,000 of undisclosed payments by the party during the election.
 The commission reported that the treasurer had committed two offences and the party was fined.

 Unveiling and reaction

 The tablet was produced by stoneCIRCLE, a Basingstoke-based stonemasonry company; the firm signed a confidentiality clause.
 It was rumoured to have cost £30,000, but invoices later showed the cost was £7,614.

-The tablet was unveiled on 3 May 2015, in a car park in the marginal constituency of Hastings and Rye, which Labour hoped to take from the Conservative Party.
+The tablet was unveiled on 3 May 2015 in a car park in the marginal constituency of Hastings and Rye, which Labour hoped to take from the Conservative Party.
 The purpose of the stone was to illustrate Labour's commitment to its promises, contrasting this with the failure of the Liberal Democrats to keep their pledge made during the 2010 general election campaign to abolish tuition fees.

 The six pledges written on the stone were: